DineshBoyjoo/Google-SDG/README.md

 ABOUT APP:

-Navigate in the app by pressing relevant buttons to explore the functionalities.
+Navigate the app by interacting with the relevant buttons to explore the various tabs and functionalities.
 ![](https://i.imgur.com/hvzsFoC.jpg)
 ![](https://i.imgur.com/1sDB7te.jpg)
 ![](https://i.imgur.com/Ouyyyqe.jpg)